GTFO-Modding/GTDO/guides/the-plugin-development-guide/your-first-plugin.md

 ---
-description: 'Or: "How I learned to hate IL2cpp"'
+description: 'Setting up a project and compiling your first plugin'
 ---

 # 👶 Your First Plugin

-## Preface
+## Overview
 {% hint style="info" %}
 A Plugin is a compiled C# assembly file that is loaded by BepInEx to allow for custom code to be executed, such as patches or custom behaviour
 {% endhint %}